jobzz-kj/Sequelize_JS/README.md

 Instead of that, copy my json file and install those dependencies using npm install After installation, you will get a node modules installed file and details of every thing in a package-lock.json file

+After the installation of every dependencies we can start coding!!!

+Use my newserver.js file to understand more about the code.